Sleep: Don’t Try This At Home

 Starting each day at about the same time, no matter how the night went, can take some effort, but it is well worth it in the long run.
 It’s the tangible start of sleeping better.
 Getting up for the day too early or sleeping-in later essentially gives us something like jet lag, which is the circadian rhythm being pulled earlier or pushed later.
 Jet lag is not fun.
 Set your alarm and obey it!

 Different things can be used as time cues.
 Meal times for example.
 Or activity/rest patterns.
 In German, external time cues are called “zeitgebers”, translating literally a “time-givers” (I impressed my German-speaking future spouse with this bit of trivia on our first date).
-Of all zeitgebers, ambient light level is our main time cue.
+Of all zeitgebers, ambient light level is our strongest natural time cue.

 The sun goes up, the sun goes down, and as humans, we have lived our lives around this pattern for most of our existence.
 In humans, light level is detected by certain cells in the retina that do only that – detect light.
 From there, light information is sent to a small group of cells (uh oh, this sounds like some boring science) in your hypothalamus (hippo what?) that sends a signal to the pineal glad (eww sounds gross) to make or suppress melatonin (ok… melatonin… heard of it… I’m back).